jup-ag/space-station/guides/7-jlp/4-JLP-Economics.md

   * Rapid price movements can negatively impact the JLP.
   * Extreme market events or black swan scenarios may cause correlations between assets to break down, potentially amplifying losses instead of mitigating them.
 * **Counterparty risk**
   * The JLP pool poses a counterparty risk to JLP holders, as smart contract vulnerabilities or platform issues could potentially impact the ability to maintain or close hedge positions.
-That said, Jupiter works with leading firms in the field to audit and maintain our contracts to protect the Jupiter Perpetuals exchange and JLP holders.
+That said, Jupiter is working with leading firms in the field to audit and maintain our contracts to protect the Jupiter Perpetuals exchange and JLP holders.
 * **Opportunity cost**
   * Capital allocated to acquiring JLP could potentially earn higher returns if allocated elsewhere.
 In bull markets for example, JLP may underperform compared to simply holding the underlying assets.